ITensor/website/docs/classes/spinhalf.md

 # SpinHalf and SpinHalfSite

-The SpinHalf class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites of be of type SpinHalfSite, representing a S=1/2 spin.
+The SpinHalf class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites to be of type SpinHalfSite, representing a S=1/2 spin.

 The SpinHalfSite class can also be used to create custom SiteSets which mix SpinHalfSites with other types of sites.